-In 2019 PWV:
+PWV:

-- Conducted a total of 1015 trail patrols (6,965 on-trail hours) and had meaningful contacts with 12,629 of the 17,097 backcountry trail users seen (= 74%). - Removed 186 illegal fire rings and downsized 19 improper or oversized fire rings. - Reported 891 violations and contacted 241 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations. - Removed 1,416 fallen trees across trails. - Contributed 510 hours toward pulling noxious weeds on eight different trails in National Forest Lands. - Conducted 21 PWV-only workdays (670 hours), paid and supervised the Larimer County Youth Conservation Corps for 4 additional days of trail restoration on PWV projects (390 hours), and supervised The Rocky Mountain Conservancy trail crew during a two-day work effort thanks to the PWV Restoration Program. - Held 14 hikes for 160 different kids as part of the PWV Kids in Nature program. - Contributed environmental stewardship and public outreach via the activities of other PWV programs (e.g., Adopt-a-Trail and Adopt-a-Highway). - Contributed a total of 25,077 volunteer hours worth \$637,708 to the USFS.
+- Conducted a total of 438 trail patrols (1,733 on-trail hours) and had meaningful contacts with 4,308 of the 7,441 backcountry trail users seen (= 58%) - Removed 83 illegal fire rings and downsized 2 improper or oversized fire rings. - Reported 440 violations and contacted 73 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations. - Removed 1,188 fallen trees across trails. - Contributed 259 hours toward pulling noxious weeds on eight different trails in National Forest Lands. - Conducted 5 PWV-only workdays (124 hours), supervised The Rocky Mountain Conservancy trail crew during a four-day work effort (160 hours) thanks to the PWV Restoration Program. - Contributed environmental stewardship and public outreach via the activities of other PWV programs (e.g., Adopt-a-Trail and Adopt-a-Highway). - Contributed a total of 16,516 volunteer hours worth \$449,235 to the USFS.

-PWV expenditures in 2019 totaled \$26,406.56, and the value of PWV volunteer hours to the USFS was \$637,708.
-Every dollar spent by PWV provided \$25.43 of value to the USFS.
+PWV expenditures in 2020 totaled \$22,480.26, and the value of PWV volunteer hours to the USFS was \$637,708.
+Every dollar spent by PWV provided \$28.37 of value to the USFS.